 How to make money out of old books, CDs, games and DVDs

-Reckon you’ve got the world’s largest unused media collection?
-Perhaps you should look into cashing in on that baby.Chances are we’ve all got a secret stash of books, CDs, games or DVDs that we’re never, not in a squillion years, going to watch or use again.
-Perhaps we never even used them in the first place.
+Reckon you’ve got the world’s largest barely-used media collection?
+Perhaps it’s time to start cashing in on that baby!Most of us will admit to having a stash of books, CDs, games or DVDs that, if we’re being totally honest, we’re absolutely not going to watch or use ever again.

-It makes little sense to keep hold of stuff you don’t need – especially if you’re in need of some dosh and the unwanted remnants of your collection can be transferred into cold, hard cash.
+It makes little sense to keep hold of stuff you don’t need – especially if you’re in need of some dosh.
+The good news is that the unwanted remnants of your collection can be transferred into cold, hard cash.

 What’s on this page?

 You might find that some sites have a minimum value or number of items, meaning you’ll need to scour the room for extra items to sell if you haven’t met the minimum (although we’re sure you won’t find that too hard!).

-If you’re cool with the valuation you’ve been given, simply accept the offer, fill in your details and post your goodies off in the post.
+If you’re happy with the valuation you’ve been given, simply accept the offer, fill in your details and send your items off in the post.
 In most cases the postage is free, but double check this first or you could end up forking out more on postage than you’ll earn from selling your stuff!

 Depending on what you’re selling, you can expect to net about £1 for CDs, £1.50 for DVDs and £15 for computer games.

-It’s widely acknowledged that you probably could get more money out of your stuff by other means (we’ll get to that later), but trade-in sites sure are convenient and hassle free.
+It’s true that you could perhaps earn a bit more by selling offline (we’ll get on to that later), but trade-in sites sure are quick, convenient and hassle free.

-As we always say (you’re probably sick of hearing it, too), it’s always best to shop around as much as you can online, as different trade-in sites will often give you different offers.
+As we always say (you’re probably sick of hearing it, too), it’s always best to shop around as much as you can online, as different trade-in sites will often give you different quotes for the same items.

 Remember too that the price you’re offered will be based on demand.
 So if you’re selling textbooks, for example, flog them as soon as possible to make sure the course is still running, and ideally just before term starts.